-- Should an emergency occur at Vertus Charter School, the Director of Operations will gather the School Safety Team to formulate an appropriate plan of action following the procedures outlined earlier in this document for confronting and rectifying specific emergencies. - The Director of Operations or their designee may declare a school emergency and implement the procedures set forth in this document.
+- Should an emergency occur at Vertus Charter School, the COO will gather the School Safety Team to formulate an appropriate plan of action following the procedures outlined earlier in this document for confronting and rectifying specific emergencies. - The COO or their designee may declare a school emergency and implement the procedures set forth in this document.
 The Main Office shall become the Command Center and the Chain of Command shall report to the Command Center.
-The Director of Operations shall remain in charge until local law enforcement or emergency response personnel are on the scene and take command of the situation.
+The COO shall remain in charge until local law enforcement or emergency response personnel are on the scene and take command of the situation.
 The following steps will occur in an actual emergency: - o Take control once informed of emergency situation - o Gather information and make appropriate decisions - o Order evacuation if necessary - o Contact appropriate law enforcement authorities as necessary - o Turn control of emergency situations over to law enforcement as required - o Test the emergency response procedures on an annual basis - o Meet with local government official to seek advice and assistance